ddean4040/Networks-for-WordPress/readme.txt

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.1.1 =
+* Added: descriptions for MANY more sitemeta keys, using WP native strings where possible
+* Added: placeholders for most text fields
+* Added: is_super_admin_for() function for checking permissions on other networks
+* Changed: reorganized the "Create a Network" panel to be more intuitive
+* Changed: (for developers) $options_to_copy now carries the sitemeta keys to be cloned as values instead of keys
+* Changed: switched to add_query_arg() where possible
+* Changed: split code up into different files for easier maintenance
+* Fixed: hardcoded URL that may have prevented some from deleting networks in bulk

 = 1.1.0 =
 * Added: New Network Preview will try to check mapped domains for possible collisions